PacificBiosciences/sawfish/docs/user_guide.md

 ## Other usage details

+### Disabling CNV / non-WGS input

+Sawfish CNV calling was designed with an assumption of HiFi WGS input.
+On various types of targeted data the GC-bias estimation and depth segmentation routines may not be able to complete, or may produce unhelpful results.
+All CNV processing can be disabled for given a sample in these cases by specifying the `--disable-cnv` option on the sawfish discover step.

 ### Faster analysis for CNV/Large variants only

 Sawfish has a faster CNV-focused mode which can be enabled by using the `--fast-cnv-mode` flag in the discover step of every sample.
-With this setting, sawfish analyzes only the larger-scale SV breakpoint evidence that could be useful to improve CNV/large-variant accuracy, together with the depth-based CNV analysis which would be run regardless of the mode setting.
+With this setting, sawfish analyzes only the larger-scale SV breakpoint evidence that could be useful to improve CNV/large-variant accuracy, together with depth-based CNV analysis.
 Smaller assembly regions are skipped, which will remove all insertions and most breakpoint-based deletions below about 1kb.

 ### Determinism